nortikin/sverchok/docs/lessons_01.rst

 Sverchok draws geometry using the Viewer Nodes, there are two types of viewer nodes but we'll focus on Viewer Draw for the moment.
 Stethoscope is useful for showing the values of any socket, but when we're dealing with final geometric constructs like Vectors often we want to see them in 3D to get a better understanding.

 Connect the output of `Vectors In` into the `Vertices` on the Viewer Draw node.
-You should see 4 vertices appear on your 3d view:
+You should see 4 vertices appear on your 3d view (but don't worry if you don't immediately spot them):

 .. image:: https://cloud.githubusercontent.com/assets/619340/5428049/9cfaed4c-83b5-11e4-93d8-5d26b6f30826.png